-Lessons from the Sandinista Revolution – a WW Commentary
+Lessons from the Sandinista Revolution

 Upon arrival in Managua, our trip began not with settling into our accommodations but with visits to museums and historical homes.
 It was here that my comrades and I learned about Augusto Nicolás Calderón Sandino, a proud Indigenous man who organized a small guerrilla insurgency that ultimately succeeded in liberating Nicaragua from U.S. occupation.